Jenin: 1948 War

 In the 1948 Arab–Israeli War, the city was defended by the Iraqi Army, then captured briefly by the forces from Israel's Carmeli Brigade during the "Ten Days' fighting" following the cancellation of the first cease-fire.
 Prior to the battle, the city's residents fled temporarily.
 The offensive was actually a feint designed to draw Arab forces away from the critical Battle for Jerusalem, and gains in that sector were quickly abandoned when Arab reinforcements arrived.

-Jordanian control
+Jordanian occupation (1948-1967)

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Jenin came under Jordanian rule.
 It was annexed by Jordan in 1950.

 The Jenin refugee camp was founded in 1953 by Jordan to house displaced Palestinians who fled or were expelled during the 1948 War.
 In 2014 the camp had a population of 16,000.
 For 19 years, the city was under Jordanian control.
 A war cemetery for Iraqi soldiers and local combatants is located on the outskirts of Jenin.

 The Jordanian census of 1961 found 14,402 inhabitants in Jenin.

-Israeli occupation 1967 to 2020
+Israeli occupation (1967- )

 2018 United Nations map of the area, showing the Israeli occupation arrangements.